erentechlabs/compilemymind/content/posts/csharp-vs-java/index.md

 - **Java**: Java has a massive and mature community, with a strong presence in **enterprise applications**, **Android development**, and **backend systems**.
 There is always high demand for Java developers, especially for roles in enterprise environments, big data, and cloud computing.

 - **C#**: C# is widely used within the **Microsoft ecosystem** and is also increasingly popular in the **gaming** industry due to Unity.
-The rise of **.NET Core** has made C# a strong candidate for cloud-based applications and cross-platform development, making C# developers highly sought after, particularly in game development and enterprise application development.
+The rise of **.NET** has made C# a strong candidate for cloud-based applications and cross-platform development, making C# developers highly sought after, particularly in game development and enterprise application development.

 ## Conclusion